Updated on January 6th, 2021

 Unlike other surfaces, nicks and scratches can be repaired through sanding.
 Plus, wood is naturally anti-microbial.
-As an added bonus, a butcher block countertop can be installed yourself if you’re handy.
+As a bonus, a butcher block countertop can be installed yourself if you’re handy.

 Concrete countertops have been in style for a while now, especially among people who like that industrial or rustic look, and they don’t appear to be losing popularity.

-Pros: Concrete countertops have to be handmade, and therefore can be customized for any project.
+Pros: Concrete countertops must be handmade, and therefore can be customized for any project.
 The ability to mix in pigments or even materials like seashells or glass offers a wide variety of aesthetic choices.
-Concrete is durable and scratch-resistant, and will last for years if sealed and maintained properly.
+Concrete is durable and scratch-resistant and will last for years if sealed and maintained properly.

 Cons: Sealing and regular maintenance are necessary due to concrete’s natural porousness, which can lead to easy staining.

 What it is: Countertops made of stainless steel have been the choice of professional chefs for decades thanks to the stain- and heat-resistance of stainless steel and its overall durability.
 Stainless steel worktops are made of thin sheets of stainless steel fastened to a wood or other backing.
 Metal in the corners can also be welded to eliminate seams.